 With the prospect of competing in a cinema set-up it was apparent that the MiniPod needed some extra bass extension and so a new design brief was set.
 Modern music listening and the emergence of home theater have created a need for amplification of that bottom octave without wanting to return to big speakers.
 Traditional subwoofers have always been large chunky boxes, and because most of them have built-in amplification, they usually sport unsightly heat extrusion fins.

-I took inspiration from the ancient form of a percussionist’s drum for the shape of the MiniPod bass-station.
+My inspiration came from the ancient form of a percussionist’s drum for the shape of the MiniPod bass-station.
 The sub bass driver sits horizontally on top and vibrates like a drum skin, conducting sound through the cylindrical body of the subwoofer cabinet to the bass-port horn sat underneath.